LoveSharkLtd/aws_infra/README.md

 Mochi Infrastructure (IaC)
 =========

-This directory contains terraform script to create,plan and manage infrastructure automatically required for building Moch App.
+This directory contains terraform scripts to create, plan and manage infrastructure required by the Mochi app.

-If you are interested to learn terraform,please check out our [Getting Started guides](https://learn.hashicorp.com/terraform#getting-started) on HashiCorp's learning platform.
-There are also [additional guides](https://learn.hashicorp.com/terraform#operations-and-development) to continue your learning.
+If you are interested in learning more about terraform, please check out the [Getting Started guides](https://learn.hashicorp.com/terraform#getting-started) on HashiCorp's learning platform.

 Remote state resource creation